June 17, 2022

 You can purchase GAP insurance through the dealership or lender that’s financing your car or directly from an insurance company.
 Typically, coverage costs between $400 and $700 when wrapped into your loan by the dealer and between $20 and $40 per year if you add it to your auto insurance policy.

-- You finance your vehicle with less than 20% down
+- Finance your vehicle with less than 20% down

 - Put a lot of miles on your vehicle, which decreases its value more quickly